dcalhoun/postcss-warn-cleaner/README.md

 ```

 #### `ignoreFiles`
-Define directories to ignore from which to ignore warnings.
+Set files from which to ignore warnings.

 ###### Accepted Values
 - `{Regex}`